ensomugnog/ultimate-aws-certified-cloud-practitioner/README.md

 - 02 - What is Cloud Computing

+- 03 - The Different Types of Cloud Computing

 ## Repository configuration
 Each submodule in this repository contains the code examples of the original course.